tsudalab/MCTS-RNA/README.md

 3.Python library of [Numpy](http://www.numpy.org/) need to be installed.

 # Installation
-You can download the python script MCTS-RNA.py and save it in the executable paths of your computer, run this script from the shell.
+You can download the python script MCTS-RNA.py, run this script from the shell.

 # How to use MCTS-RNA?